datwinz/dotfiles/README.md

 Do ```aa-complain /usr/libexec/virt-aa-helper```, because for some reason that one doesn't have permission(?) to add profiles for VMs to the apparmor.d/libvirt folder.

+After resetting NVRAM the Mac OS and/or Opencore bootloader doesn't recognize Void linux.
+To fix this, burn [boot-repair-disk](https://sourceforge.net/p/boot-repair-cd/home/Home/) to a flash drive and run it.